Bipolar disorder: Combined treatment approaches

 Antipsychotics and mood stabilizers used together are quicker and more effective at treating mania than either class of drug used alone.
 Some analyses indicate antipsychotics alone are also more effective at treating acute mania.
 A first-line treatment for depression in bipolar disorder is a combination of olanzapine and fluoxetine.

 Other drugs

 Short courses of benzodiazepines are used in addition to other medications for calming effect until mood stabilizing become effective.
 Electroconvulsive therapy (ECT) is an effective form of treatment for acute mood disturbances in those with bipolar disorder, especially when psychotic or catatonic features are displayed.
 ECT is also recommended for use in pregnant women with bipolar disorder.
-It is unclear if ketamine (a common general dissociative anesthetic used in surgery) is useful in bipolar disorder.
+A single intravenous dose of ketamine may produce a rapid but transient antidepressant effect in bipolar depression, although the evidence is of low to very low certainty, and evidence for other glutamate receptor modulators or for sustained remission and safety remains inconclusive.
 Gabapentin and pregabalin are not proven to be effective for treating bipolar disorder.

 Children

 Treating bipolar disorder in children involves medication and psychotherapy.
 The literature and research on the effects of psychosocial therapy on bipolar spectrum disorders are scarce, making it difficult to determine the efficacy of various therapies.
 Mood stabilizers and atypical antipsychotics are commonly prescribed.
 Among the former, lithium is the only compound approved by the FDA for children.
 Psychological treatment combines normally education on the disease, group therapy, and cognitive behavioral therapy.
 Long-term medication is often needed.